Ghaghara: Administrative zones and districts

-In India, the administrative districts in the Ghaghra catchment are Ambedkar Nagar, Faizabad, Ayodhya, Azamgarh, Barabanki, Basti, Ballia, Bahraich, Deoria, Gonda, Gorakhpur, Sant Kabir Nagar, Lakhimpur Kheri, Mau, Sitapur of Uttar Pradesh and Siwan district in Bihar.
+In India, the administrative districts in the Ghaghra catchment are Ambedkar Nagar, Ayodhya, Gonda, Azamgarh, Barabanki, Basti, Ballia, Bahraich, Deoria, Gonda, Gorakhpur, Sant Kabir Nagar, Lakhimpur Kheri, Mau, Sitapur of Uttar Pradesh and Siwan district in Bihar.

-Important towns in India include Akabarpur, twin towns of Ayodhya and Faizabad, Bahraich, Barabanki, Basti, Deoria, Barhalganj, Gonda, Gorakhpur, Sitapur, Siddharthnagar, Saint Kabir Nagar, Kamhariya, Rajesultanpur and Tanda in Uttar Pradesh and Chapra, Siwan, and Sonepur in Bihar.
+Important towns in India include Akabarpur, Ayodhya, Bahraich, Barabanki, Basti, Deoria, Barhalganj, Gonda, Gorakhpur, Sitapur, Siddharthnagar, Saint Kabir Nagar, Kamhariya, Rajesultanpur, Tanda and Mihinpurwa[Bahraich] in Uttar Pradesh and Chapra, Siwan, and Sonepur in Bihar.

-The Ghaghra River is locally known as "Sarayu" or "Saryu" in the city of Ayodhya.
+The Ghaghra River is locally known as "Saryu" or "Sarayu" in the city of Ayodhya.

 Protected areas

 Bardia National Park is the largest and most undisturbed protected area in the Karnali River basin, covering 968 km2 on the southern slopes of the Sivalik Hills.
 It is bordered in the south by the Babai River, and to the west by the Girwa River, a tributary of the Karnali.
 At Chisapani Gorge, the swift-flowing Karnali River emerges from the Shiwalik Range onto the broad plain and flows purposefully through the semi-tropical jungle.
 The park is famous for two Asian elephant herds, several deer species, gaur, nilgai, Himalayan tahr, serow and goral.
 The Karnali supports the endangered mugger crocodile, the gharial, a few remaining South Asian river dolphins and the golden mahseer.

 Other protected areas include Katarniaghat Wildlife Sanctuary.